Red-misst/imuigai-next-pwa/README.md

 })
 ```

-> The following setup has nothing to do with `next-pwa` plugin, and you probably have already set them up.
+> The following setup has nothing to do with `imuigai-next-pwa` plugin, and you probably have already set them up.
 If not, go ahead and set them up.

 ### Step 2: Add Manifest File (Example)